BenjaminHalko/WiiMusicEditor/README.md

 4. Run the WiiMusicEditor batch file

-5. Select Extract Disk.
-Once you've done that, drag your Wii Music ROM into the window and press Enter.
-The ISO will be extracted and renamed to the ROM's file name.
 ### You are now set up and ready for Wii Music Modding!

 ## Section 2 - Help